Inari Lapland, Finland Travel Guide

 Dining generally proceeds in a relaxed manner.
 Tipping is not customary or expected in Finland.

-Respect local norms regarding conversation and behavior.
+Respect local customs regarding conversation and behavior.

 Finland generally shows a highly egalitarian and progressive stance on gender equality and LGBTQ+ rights.